If and only if: When "if" means "if and only if"

 The database semantics interprets the database (or program) as containing all and only the knowledge relevant for problem solving in a given domain.
 It interprets only if as expressing in the metalanguage that the sentences in the database represent the only knowledge that should be considered when drawing conclusions from the database.

-In first-order logic (FOL) with the standard semantics, the same English sentence would need to be represented, using if and only if, with only if interpreted in the object language, in some such form as:
+In first-order logic with the standard semantics, the same English sentence would need to be represented, using if and only if, with only if interpreted in the object language, in some such form as:

 $\forall$ X(Brother(Richard, X) iff X = Geoffrey or X = John).